.png)

 Instead of trying to fix the error on your own by finding the underlying cause and then removing it, you can also seek help from your hosting provider.

 Contact customer support to see if there are any server issues or database-related problems that might be causing the error.
+And if your current host is unreliable, you may want to consider exploring WP Engine alternatives that offer better uptime and support, one of which is Webflow.

 How to Avoid Database Errors in The Future